-The student council is constituted as per the Maharashtra University Act 1994, Section 40(2)(b).
-One student from each class is selected as the class representative on the basis of merit, one from each of the cultural activities, NSS, NCC, and sports.
+The college has a functional student council.
+The student council is constituted as per the Maharashtra University Act 1994 Section 40 (2) (b).
+One student from each class is selected as Class Representative on the basis of merit, one from each of Cultural Activities, NSS, NCC, and sports.
 The General Secretary of the Students Council is elected by these representatives.
 The principal is the president of the Student Council.
+The Student Council is very concerned about students interests and raises issues in meetings with faculty and students.
+The council actively participates in the programmes organized for the students.
+It plays a major role in organizing Annual social gathering, Eide-Milap celebration, Birth and Death anniversaries of great national leaders and freedom fighters, NSS camps, various competitions etc. The students also represent on the timportant academic and administrative bodies like IQAC and the College Development Committee (CDC).